- 1. Verify Your Website With Google Search Console

 You need to take it a step further and optimize your content for mobile.
 This means adjusting your meta description length to make your search snippets mobile-friendly, optimizing your images, and removing design elements that are not suitable for mobile devices.

-Review your Google Analytics device reports and try to improve your website’s performance on mobile by analyzing different metrics like time spent on a page, bounce rate, and exit pages.
+Review your Google Analytics device reports and analyze different metrics, such as time spent on a page, bounce rate, and exit pages, to improve your website's mobile performance.

 Having an SSL installed on your website is a known ranking factor.
 Google rewards secure websites by increasing their visibility in the search results.

-In addition, websites with HTTPS are trusted by users and this has a number of other benefits.
+In addition, websites with HTTPS are trusted by users, and this has several other benefits.

-If you don’t have an SSL installed yet, add this on top of your list.
-You can read this guide on how to migrate to HTTPS without negatively affecting your SEO.
+If you haven’t installed an SSL yet, add this to the top of your list.
+You can read this guide on migrating to HTTPS without negatively affecting your SEO.

 A website domain can start with www or no www.
 For example, https://www.reliablesoft.net or https://reliablesoft.net.